 Some gardeners object to the ½ in. yellow button-like summer flowers on tall stems that stand above the blue-gray foliage and remove them.
 Other gardeners shear plants regularly as a low hedge along walkways or garden borders and never see flowers emerge.
 Still others combine santolina with a low-growing teucrium (germander) and sculpt them once or twice a year into a classic interwoven knot garden.
 It can also be used in rock gardens or mixed with other low-water perennials or herbs.

 Shearing can present a challenge if plants are ignored for several years and allowed to develop thick, woody lower stems.
 Regular pruning every one or two years—cutting mounds back severely in late winter or spring just above lower buds—maintains a neat outline and keeps santolina from becoming too leggy, woody, or splitting apart in the middle.

 Santolina rosmarinifolia is another species that has a similar growth habit but sports needle-like bright green foliage that is softer but similar to rosemary (Rosmarinus).
 Flower heads on this species are brighter yellow.
 The cultivar ‘Morning Mist’ has a compact habit.

 Similar to lavender or sage, santolina foliage has a pungent or musty aroma, easily distinguished when leaves are bruised.
 The strong scent, and possibly taste, deters deer and other browsing animals.

-You can actually propagate your own new plants by taking semi-ripe cuttings in the fall, potting them up in a quality nursery planting mix, and providing bottom heat.
+Propagate new plants by taking semi-ripe cuttings in the fall, potting them up in a quality nursery planting mix, and providing bottom heat.
 You can sow seed in a cold frame in autumn or spring.
-I have also noticed they will occasionally “layer” themselves: when a branch bends down and touches soil, it will establish roots to start another plant.
-It means you can do this yourself and easily create your own new Santolinas!
+Plants will occasionally layer themselves, i.e., when a branch bends down and touches moist soil.
+After roots develop, the branch can be snipped off and replanted elsewhere to start another plant.